ibm-cloud-docs/log-analysis/agent/config_agent_rhel.md

 If you are using older Linux distributions (Centos 7, Amazon Linux 2, RHEL 7), you need to make sure that the `/var/lib/logdna` directory exists since older versions of `systemd` packaged with these distributions will not automatically create the directory.

+## Deploy the logging agent

+Complete the following steps:

-## Step 1.
+### Step 1.
 Install the logging agent
 {: #config_agent_rhel3_step1}

-Install the logging agent.
+Install the latest version of the logging agent.
 Run the following commands from a terminal:

 ```sh
 sudo rpm --import https://assets.logdna.com/logdna.gpg